ghacks Technology News

 Users can find out if their PC is supporting hardware virtualization by downloading Microsoft’s Hardware Assisted Virtualization Tool.

 The patches have now been made available for 32-bit and 64-bit editions of Windows 7.
-Once installed they remove the requirement of hardware virtualization which gets rid of error messages like “Unable to start Windows Virtual PC because hardware-assisted virtualization is disabled” and “Cannot start Windows Virtual PC Host Process.
-Check the System event log for more details” which users experienced previously.
+Once installed they remove the requirement of hardware virtualization which will get rid of error messages like "Unable to start Windows Virtual PC because hardware-assisted virtualization is disabled" and "Cannot start Windows Virtual PC Host Process.
+Check the System event log for more details" which users experienced previously.

 A genuine validation check is performed before the download becomes available.